electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 ## The REPL

 REPL stands for *Read Evaluate Print Loop*.
 In Mu you access it via the `REPL` button.
 It appears at the bottom of the window.
-It's a special mode in which you type an instruction to Python and Python executes it immediately (no need to click `RUN`) and displays the result.
+It's a special mode in which you type an instruction to Python and Python executes it immediately (no need to click `RUN`) and displays the result (no need to type `print()`).
 It's useful for doing calculations and trying things out, but it won't save what you type, so you will only want to use it for very short programs.

 ![The REPL](images/figures/repl.png)